Eudaimonia Partners LLC Cuts Stake in United Parcel Service, Inc. (NYSE:UPS)

-Eudaimonia Partners LLC lessened its holdings in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 2.4% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 17,910 shares of the transportation company’s stock after selling 448 shares during the period.
-United Parcel Service makes up approximately 0.8% of Eudaimonia Partners LLC’s portfolio, making the stock its 22nd largest position.
-Eudaimonia Partners LLC’s holdings in United Parcel Service were worth $3,474,000 as of its most recent SEC filing.
+Eudaimonia Partners LLC cut its stake in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 2.4% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 17,910 shares of the transportation company’s stock after selling 448 shares during the quarter.
+United Parcel Service comprises about 0.8% of Eudaimonia Partners LLC’s investment portfolio, making the stock its 22nd biggest position.
+Eudaimonia Partners LLC’s holdings in United Parcel Service were worth $3,474,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other institutional investors have also modified their holdings of the company.
-Gleason Group Inc. raised its stake in shares of United Parcel Service by 0.9% in the first quarter.
-Gleason Group Inc. now owns 6,166 shares of the transportation company’s stock valued at $1,196,000 after acquiring an additional 53 shares in the last quarter.
-Oak Harbor Wealth Partners LLC raised its stake in shares of United Parcel Service by 0.3% in the first quarter.
-Oak Harbor Wealth Partners LLC now owns 17,501 shares of the transportation company’s stock valued at $3,395,000 after acquiring an additional 53 shares in the last quarter.
-Oakworth Capital Inc. raised its holdings in United Parcel Service by 1.2% in the fourth quarter.
-Oakworth Capital Inc. now owns 4,517 shares of the transportation company’s stock valued at $785,000 after acquiring an additional 54 shares in the last quarter.
-Addison Advisors LLC raised its holdings in United Parcel Service by 7.8% in the fourth quarter.
-Addison Advisors LLC now owns 757 shares of the transportation company’s stock valued at $132,000 after acquiring an additional 55 shares in the last quarter.
-Finally, Cornell Pochily Investment Advisors Inc. raised its holdings in United Parcel Service by 2.6% in the first quarter.
-Cornell Pochily Investment Advisors Inc. now owns 2,135 shares of the transportation company’s stock valued at $414,000 after acquiring an additional 55 shares in the last quarter.
-Institutional investors and hedge funds own 58.94% of the company’s stock.
+Several other hedge funds also recently added to or reduced their stakes in the stock.
+Worth Asset Management LLC purchased a new stake in shares of United Parcel Service during the first quarter valued at approximately $27,000.
+Piershale Financial Group Inc. purchased a new stake in shares of United Parcel Service during the fourth quarter worth about $28,000.
+MADDEN SECURITIES Corp purchased a new stake in shares of United Parcel Service during the fourth quarter worth about $29,000.
+Y.D.
+More Investments Ltd bought a new stake in shares of United Parcel Service in the fourth quarter worth $29,000.
+Finally, Carderock Capital Management Inc. bought a new stake in shares of United Parcel Service in the first quarter worth $32,000.
+58.94% of the stock is owned by hedge funds and other institutional investors.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, June 1st.
-Shareholders of record on Monday, May 15th were given a dividend of $1.62 per share.
-This represents a $6.48 annualized dividend and a yield of 3.60%.
-The ex-dividend date was Friday, May 12th.
-United Parcel Service’s payout ratio is 52.43%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, June 1st.
+Stockholders of record on Monday, May 15th were given a $1.62 dividend.
+This represents a $6.48 dividend on an annualized basis and a dividend yield of 3.60%.
+The ex-dividend date of this dividend was Friday, May 12th.
+United Parcel Service’s dividend payout ratio is 52.43%.

-UPS has been the topic of several analyst reports.
-Barclays reduced their target price on shares of United Parcel Service from $180.00 to $172.00 in a report on Friday, June 2nd.
-Wolfe Research upgraded United Parcel Service from an “underperform” rating to a “market perform” rating in a research note on Tuesday, April 25th.
-Raymond James cut their price target on United Parcel Service from $207.00 to $205.00 in a research note on Wednesday, April 26th.
-Susquehanna cut their price target on United Parcel Service from $180.00 to $173.00 in a research note on Wednesday, April 26th.
-Finally, BMO Capital Markets cut their price objective on shares of United Parcel Service from $185.00 to $180.00 in a report on Wednesday, April 26th.
-Three investment analysts have rated the stock with a sell rating, eight have assigned a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $191.23.
+Several analysts recently weighed in on UPS shares.
+Susquehanna lowered their price objective on United Parcel Service from $180.00 to $173.00 in a report on Wednesday, April 26th.
+Wolfe Research raised United Parcel Service from an “underperform” rating to a “market perform” rating in a research report on Tuesday, April 25th.
+BMO Capital Markets reduced their target price on shares of United Parcel Service from $185.00 to $180.00 in a research note on Wednesday, April 26th.
+Raymond James reduced their price target on United Parcel Service from $207.00 to $205.00 in a research report on Wednesday, April 26th.
+Finally, Atlantic Securities assumed coverage on United Parcel Service in a research report on Tuesday, June 6th.
+They set a “neutral” rating and a $162.00 price target for the company.
+Three equities research analysts have rated the stock with a sell rating, eight have given a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, United Parcel Service has a consensus rating of “Hold” and a consensus target price of $191.23.

 United Parcel Service, Inc, a package delivery company, provides transportation and delivery, distribution, contract logistics, ocean freight, airfreight, customs brokerage, and insurance services.
 It operates through two segments, U.S. Domestic Package and International Package.
 The U.S. Domestic Package segment offers time-definite delivery of letters, documents, small packages, and palletized freight through air and ground services in the United States.